Rotorouter/openstack-mitaka-ansible/README.md

 A collection of Ansible playbooks and supporting files to build Openstack Mitaka.
 I developed it by hand from scratch as an Ansible learning exercise.
 The playbooks are written for Ansible 2.1 and all of the client hosts run Ubuntu 16.04.
 Any exceptions to the "developed from scratch" rule are noted in the relevant playbook.

-I assume you either have a working DNS available to your management machine, or have entered the names of your Openstack machines into /etc/hosts on your management machine.
-The Openstack hosts are listed in $HOME/ansible/etc/hosts.
-Change those names to suit your environment.
-I also assume the machines for your Openstack environment have basic networking configured, including DNS, and have connectivity to your management machine and the Internet (for package installation, etc.) via their management port.
+There are 4 prerequisites to using the playbooks:
+1) Basic networking configured, including DNS, and have connectivity to your management machine and the Internet (for package installation, etc.) via their management port.
+This includes the special controller config for the provider network in /etc/network/interfaces; see http://docs.openstack.org/mitaka/install-guide-ubuntu/environment-networking-controller.html.
+2) A working DNS in your environment, or names of the target machines entered in /etc/hosts on the machine where you intend to run the playbooks.
+3) Install python.
+The minimal Ubuntu 16.04 install does not include this.
+4) (Optional) Run ssh-keygen on each of your target machines so you can use ssh key authentication from any host to any host.
+Add the public key from each machine to .ssh/authorized_hosts on the machine where you will be running the playbooks.

 Directory structure:
 $HOME/ansible/ Playbooks